xyberviri/online-interiors/README.md

-This repository is a FiveM resource created by Cloudy that adds ipl/map edits, teleports, and blips to the world of GTA 5.
+This repository is a FiveM resource created by Cloudy that adds IPL /map edits, teleports, and blips to the world of GTA 5.

+All gamebuilds are supported however for all interiors, props and blips to work, it's best to use the very latest.

-This fork adds a fix for Franklin's mansion after the mpsecurity update, (courtesy of GTA5Mods member, katsutosh) as well as adds teleporters and blips for Diamond Casino & Resort, Los Santos Tuners, The Contract, and The Criminal Enterprises gamebuilds.
+This fork adds a fix for Franklin's mansion after the mpsecurity update, (courtesy of GTA5Mods member, katsutosh) as well as adds teleporters and blips for Diamond Casino & Resort, Los Santos Tuners, The Contract, The Criminal Enterprises, Los Santos Drug Wars and the San Andreas Mercenaries gamebuilds.

 As with many of my other repositories, it is recommended to be used with the ***latest*** gamebuild.